Burglary and Home Invasions in Illinois

 Felony penalties apply to the crimes of burglary, residential burglary, and home invasion in Illinois.

-By , Attorney · Mitchell Hamline School of Law
+By , Attorney Mitchell Hamline School of Law

-Burglary offenses in Illinois share certain common elements.
-Generally speaking, burglary offenses involve an unauthorized entry of a building with the intent to commit theft or a felony (a crime punishable by a state prison term).
-Below are definitions of these common elements.
+• with intent to commit theft or a felony (a crime punishable by a state prison term).

-Entry.
 An "entry" occurs when any part of an intruder's body enters the building—this could be the intruder's hand or foot pushing open an unlocked door or window.
 Entry also includes intrusion into the building by an instrument used to commit the offense, such as an intruder poking a gun through a door or breaking a window by hitting it with a bat.
-An intruder's entry does not require an actual "breaking" or force to constitute burglary.
-An unauthorized entry through an open door or unlocked window is still burglary.

-Intent to commit a crime.
-In order to convict people of burglary, the prosecution must prove beyond a reasonable doubt that the intruder entered with the intent to commit a crime inside.
-This intent must exist before or at the time of intruder's unauthorized entry.
-If the intruder entered the house and decided to commit a crime after entry, the crime isn't burglary.
 In most cases, the defendant's illegal intention can be inferred from the circumstances.
 The prosecutor doesn't need to establish exactly what was going through the defendant's head.
 For example, if two people break down the door of a home and take a television and a laptop, the jury could infer that the people entered the home to commit a crime.
 Even if police stopped the people before they escaped with the stolen goods, they could still be convicted of burglary (and attempted theft).
 The crime of burglary occurs as soon as the defendant enters into the building or vehicle with the illicit intent, even if the intended felony or theft never occurs.

 A person commits the crime of burglary by entering or remaining in a building or vehicle (including a housetrailer, motor vehicle, aircraft, boat, or railroad car) without authority and with the intent to commit theft or a felony.

 A person who burglarizes a building or vehicle without causing damage commits a Class 3 felony punishable by two to five years' prison time and a fine up to $25,000.
 If the burglary results in property damage, the crime is a Class 2 felony and carries a prison sentence ranging from three to seven years and a fine up to $25,000.
 It's a Class 1 Felony to burglarize a school, childcare facility, group daycare home, or place of worship.
-A person convicted of a Class 1 felony faces four to 15 years in prison and a fine up to $25,000.
+A person convicted of a Class 1 felony faces 4 to 15 years in prison and a fine of up to $25,000.

 (720 Ill.
 Comp.
-Stat. § 5/19-1 (2020).)
+Stat.
+5/19-1 (2025).)

-A person commits residential burglary when they knowingly and without authority enters or remains in another's dwelling with intent to commit a felony or theft.
+A person commits residential burglary when they knowingly and without authority enter or remain in another's dwelling with intent to commit a felony or theft.
 A dwelling means any building or enclosed space used or intended for use as a home or residence, including a house, apartment, mobile home, trailer, RV, tent, or other living quarters.
 It doesn't matter if the structure is currently inhabited or not, only that it be habitable.

 A person who breaks into an empty home intending to steal a television commits residential burglary.
 The offense can also be committed by someone pretending to be an employee of the government, a construction company, or a utility company in order to gain access into the home.
-A person convicted of residential burglary commits a Class 1 felony, punishable by four to 15 years in prison.
+A person convicted of residential burglary commits a Class 1 felony, punishable by 4 to 15 years in prison.

 (720 Ill.
 Comp.
-Stat. §§ 5/2-6, 5/19-3 (2020).)
+Stat.
+5/2-6, 5/19-3 (2025).)

 Home invasions are the most serious of the burglary-related offenses.
 Residential burglaries become home invasions when the intruder knows or has reason to know someone is present in the dwelling and the intruder: